walkiisun/M5Dot/Getting Started.md

 1. Update config.yaml.
 Information can be found below.

-2. Run the Test_Arduino_Send.py file on the server.
+2. Run the Test_Arduino_Send.py file in a terminal window.

 ```
 python3 Test_Arduino_Send.py
 ```
-3. Run the MQTT_Reciever.py file on the server.
+1. Run the MQTT_Reciever.py file in a **new** terminal window.

 ```
 python3 MQTT_Reciever.py